 With the recent developments in medical technology, especially in medical plastic, stainless steel /titanium metal replacement implant materials are being predominantly affected by concerns of biocompatibility.
 Therefore, in addition to the demand for superior implant mechanical performance, the market for plastic materials took a hefty toll.

 The increased use of biomaterials is mainly attributed to the research on advancements in medical technology for the efficient functionality of implants and the increasing number of geriatric patients.
-In addition to this, support in the form of grants and investment from government agencies, new technologies such as hydrogen scaffolding and decellularized dermal matrixes for grafting are driving the growth of the Asia-Pacific biomaterials market.
+In addition to this, support in the form of grants and investment from government agencies, and new technologies such as hydrogen scaffolding and decellularized dermal matrixes for grafting are driving the growth of the Asia-Pacific biomaterials market.

-This research report on the APAC biomaterials market has been segmented and sub-segmented the European biomaterials market into the following categories:
+This research report on the APAC biomaterials market has segmented and sub-segmented the European biomaterials market into the following categories:

 By Material Type: